Zhao-Yian/PaddleMono/configs/depth_hints/README.md

 To train using depth hints:
   - Clone this repository
   - Run `python precompute_depth_hints.py  --data_path <your_KITTI_path>`, optionally setting `--save_path` (will default to <data_path>/depth_hints) and `--filenames` (will default to training and validation images for the eigen split).
 This will create the "fused" depth hints referenced in the paper.
 This process takes approximately 4 hours on a GPU.
   At present, there are still some problems in calculating the recurrence of depth hints.
-You can first use the torch version of the script to generate the depth hints of the dataset.
+Currently, the depth hint dataset generation is not supported for paddledepth.
+You can use the torch version of the script to generate the depth hints of dataset.
   If you want to use it, please click [here](https://github.com/nianticlabs/depth-hints/blob/master/precompute_depth_hints.py).
   - Add the flag `--use_depth_hints` to your usual monodepth2 training command, optionally also setting `--depth_hint_path` (will default to <data_path>/depth_hints).
 See below for a full command.

+**KITTI Datasets Pretraining**

+Run the script `./configs/depth_hints/depth_hints.sh` to pre-train on KITTI datsets.
+Please update `--data_path` in the bash file as your training data path and specify `weights_init` as the directory path of backbone weights, i.e., `/root/paddlejob/shenzhelun/PaddleMono-master/weights/backbone_weight/resnet18-pytorch`.

+**Finetuning**

+After training on 640x192 resolution, increase the resolution to 1024x320 for fine-tuning.
+Run the script `./configs/depth_hints/depth_hints.sh` to jointly finetune the pre-train model on KITTI dataset.
+Please update `--data_path` and `--load_weights_folder` as your training data path and pretrained weights folder.

+## Evaluation

+run the script `./configs/depth_hints/depth_hints.sh` to evaluate the model.

 ## Models

 [Pretraining Model](https://drive.google.com/file/d/1z3_ehxeDdmaQwSlUBXblF-mDnWl48hbK/view?usp=share_link)

 You can use this checkpoint to reproduce the result of depth_hints_640x192.

 [Finetuneing Model](https://drive.google.com/file/d/198qXsrIV2d6K5layPTFPeXI3wmm_aFWx/view?usp=share_link)

 You can use this checkpoint to reproduce the result of depth_hints_1024x320.

 [backbone weights](https://drive.google.com/file/d/1iVnt_6I0u2U4wo1ZeG1Iy2DvZ1Ltn-2l/view?usp=share_link)

+You can use this checkpoint to load the backbone weights of resnet18.

-Please put pretraining model weights and backbone weights in the same directory (or different), and then specify `weights_init` as the directory path of backbone weights and specify `load_weights_folder` as the directory path of pretraining model weights when running the `evaluate_depth.py`.
+[comment]: <> (Please put pretraining model weights and backbone weights in the same directory &#40;or different&#41;, and then specify `weights_init` as the directory path of backbone weights and specify `load_weights_folder` as the directory path of pretraining model weights when running the `evaluate_depth.py`.)
+Please put pretraining model weights and backbone weights in the same directory and specify `load_weights_folder` as the directory path of pretraining model weights, i.e., `weights/weights_best_640x192/` when running the `depth_hints.sh`.

 ```text
 |-- weights/weights_best_640x192